 With Lagree, you experience strength training benefits, like increased muscular strength and endurance.
 And when practiced consistently, Lagree opens up an entire plethora of benefits.

 You can tone and lengthen your muscles while simultaneously elevating your heart rate.
 This is achieved through exercises performed utilizing the time-under-tension technique.
 Take a Lagree class and kill two birds with one stone.
 You can check off your strength training and cardio workout with a single class.
-Lagree helps improve balance and flexibility while burning calories — long after class ends.
+Lagree helps improve balance and flexibility while burning calories—long after class ends.

 Level Up Your Strength Training with Lagree

 Regardless of your fitness goals, strength training plays a significant role in your overall health and wellness.
+You may want to combine resistance training with weight training for optimal results.

 There are many ways to include strength training in your regular workout plan.
 It's going to depend on your personal fitness goals and preferences.
-You may want to combine resistance training with weight training for optimal results.
+Seasonality also plays a role in determining your specific goals.

 Sources: